 Building Confidence Report Implementation Team

-On 18 July 2019 the Building Ministers’ Forum (BMF) agreed to the establishment of an Implementation Team.
-The Implementation Team is tasked with developing and publicly reporting on a National Framework for the consistent implementation of the recommendations of the Building Confidence report (BCR), as well as the design, construction and certification of complex buildings.
+The Building Confidence Report (BCR) Implementation Team was established in July 2019 by the Building Ministers’ Forum (BMF).
+It is tasked with developing and reporting on a National Framework for the consistent implementation of the recommendations contained in the Building Confidence Report as well as the design, construction and certification of complex buildings.

-The BMF agreed to commission an independent expert examination of the broader compliance and enforcement problems in Australia’s building and construction systems affecting the implementation of the NCC on 30 June 2017.
+In 2017, the BMF commissioned an independent expert examination of the broader compliance and enforcement problems in Australia’s building and construction regulatory systems affecting the implementation of the NCC.

 - national priority reforms

 - a summary of reforms underway in each jurisdiction

 - planned reforms and proposed timeframes for each jurisdiction